 Since husbands go to live with their wives, it is men who experience the separation and loss that women face at marriage in so many other societies.
 Staying in place, daughters connect women to one another and to the ancestral land cultivated by generations of their maternal relatives.

 Women in the Center: Life in a Modern Matriarchy

-In Japan a bride, trained to be bashful, is taken from the only home she has ever known, and brought to the household of her husband and his imposing parents.
-When we concentrate on the heart’s connection, the innermost feelings of the new bride, the “tray of sweets” becomes a symbol of her peeking out from her bashful secrecy.
+The ‘heart’s connection’ is a link between previous and added stanzas through the kokoro, or deep inner feelings, of the bride trained to be bashful, taken from the only home she has ever known, and brought to the household of her husband and his imposing parents.
+When we concentrate on the feelings of the new bride, the “tray of sweets” becomes a symbol of her peeking out from her bashful secrecy.
 The “sweets” are the love and kindness she has within her.
 She looks forward to gaining confidence in herself, so she can give these “sweets” to her husband, guests, neighbors, and future children.

-Thus the heart’s connection in STANDING SCREEN SHADOW is the bride’s Hope for the future of this marriage, the Hope that her husband will remain faithful and her heart remain whole, so her kindness continues unchanging for him to enjoy to the end.
-Since no other male poet, especially so long ago, would pay such attention to female love, kindness, and Hope, the stanza shines with Newness – another name for Lightness – which Basho described as:
+Thus in STANDING SCREEN SHADOW the heart’s connection is the bride’s Hope for the future of this marriage, the Hope that her husband will remain faithful and her heart remain whole, so her kindness will continue unchanging for him to enjoy to the end.
+Since no other male poet, especially so long ago, would pay such attention to female love, kindness, and Hope, the stanza shines with Newness which Basho described as